willtrnr/capman/README.md

 The goal of this is not to be able to install the regular Arch packages, but to provide a distinct pacman repository of Chrome OS packages.

+Currently the `crew` repository contains repackaged versions of the Chromebrew packages, but with Arch's dependencies, so most of them have broken dependencies and cannot be install unless `-dd` is specified.

 Install
 -------